(Updated on 1/2/2020)

 |Spinach (cooked)||½ cup||6.7|

 Let me know your thoughts.
 How well do you know your nutrition?
-Go to my Google plus page and leave a comment.
+Go to comments (down below) and let me know what you think.